spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 __Update (Dec 20 2013)__: Promises not slow anymore.
 PetkaAntonov wrote Bluebird, which is faster than almost everything else and very low on memory usage.
-For more info read *[Why I am switching to Promises] (/posts/why-i-am-switching-to-promises.html)*
+For more info read *[Why I am switching to Promises](/posts/why-i-am-switching-to-promises.html)*

 Lets try removing all those promises and fibers to see whats down there.